pdelteil/trusty-bbp/README.md

 - <sup>5</sup>**No fix, no issue:**  Bug is triaged as CVSS 0 or no impact, and it’s not fixed since it was correctly identified as non-impactful.
 - <sup>6</sup>**Chatty Champs:** They run a responsive program, they reply to researchers quickly, usually within 1 month or less.
 - <sup>7</sup>**Scope Snoopers:** They maintain a well-organized and regularly updated list of in-scope and out-of-scope assets, ensuring that all researchers have clear guidance on which targets are eligible for bug submissions.
+- <sup>8</sup>**Reward Tortoise:** Patience is key for researchers, as they can expect their rewards to arrive eventually, even if it takes a much longer than anticipated.
+BUT THEY PAY!